Miniversal deformations of pairs of skew-symmetric matrices under congruence: The main results

-in which ${\mathbb C}^{\,n\times n}_{c}$ is the space of all $n \times n$ skew-symmetric matrices, ${\cal D}({\mathbb C})$ is the vector space of all matrix pairs obtained from $\cal D$ by replacing its stars by complex numbers.
-Thus, one half of the number of stars in $\cal D$ is equal to the codimension of the congruence class of $(A,B)_{\text{\rm can}}$ (note that the total number of stars is always even).
-Lemma \ref{t2.1} from the next section ensures that any matrix pair with entries $0$ and $*$ that satisfies \eqref{jyr} can be taken as $\cal D$ in Theorem \ref{teo2}.
+in which ${\mathbb C}^{\,\hat{n}\times \hat{n}}_{c}$ is the space of all skew-symmetric ${\hat{n}} \times {\hat{n}}$ matrices, ${\cal D}({\mathbb C})$ is the vector space of all pairs of skew-symmetric matrices obtained from $\cal D$ by replacing its stars by complex numbers, see \eqref{spacedc}.
+Thus, one half of the number of stars in $\cal D$ is equal to the codimension of the congruence orbit of $(A,B)_{\text{\rm can}}$ (note that the total number of the stars is always even).
+Lemma \ref{t2.1} in Section \ref{31section} ensures that any pair of $(0,*)$ matrices that satisfies \eqref{jyr} can be taken as $\cal D$ in Theorem \ref{teo2}.